SamCH93/BAtDRS/README.md

-# Bayesian Approaches to Designing Replication Studies
+# Bayesian approaches to designing replication studies

 This repository contains code and data related to the preprint